jamalhansen/personal-goals/README.md

 ==============

 ## To Do This Week
-- [X] Write the next CodeNewbie Challenge
-- [X] Create a python script to generate markdown for new indexcards for [The Daily 3x5](http://thedaily3x5.com)
 - [ ] Add older index cards to The Daily 3x5

 ## Short Term Tasks